The Federal Government will Become America's Model Employer for the 21st Century.

 The HDHP/HSA or HRA gives you greater flexibility and discretion over how you use your health care dollars.

 HDHPs have a higher annual deductible than traditional health plans.
-For 2014, an HDHP in the FEHB Program has a minimum annual deductible of $1,250 for Self Only coverage and $2,500 for Self and Family coverage (the deductible amount is indexed every year).
+For 2016, an HDHP in the FEHB Program has a minimum annual deductible of $1,300 for Self Only coverage and $2,600 for Self Plus One/Self and Family coverage (the deductible amount is indexed every year).

-HDHPs in the FEHB Program have annual out-of-pocket limits which do not exceed $6,350 for Self coverage and $12,700 for Self and Family coverage.
+HDHPs in the FEHB Program have annual out-of-pocket limits which do not exceed $6,550 for Self coverage and $13,100 for Self Plus One/Self and Family coverage.

 Service delivery in the HDHP program within the FEHB Program may be offered with a: Preferred Provider Organization (PPO), Health Maintenance Organization (HMO), or Point of Service (POS) plan.